Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Strong lens modeling of the galaxy cluster

-We use as lensing constraints 41 image families leading to 106 point-like images.
-A subset of 15 image families do not have spectroscopic redshifts, thus we leave their redshift free to vary (with uniform priors between 1 and 10).
-We note that 8 out of the 106 multiple images are located in the SN H0pe arc.
+We used 41 image families as lensing constraints, leading to 106 point-like images.
+A subset of 15 image families do not have spectroscopic redshifts; thus, we leave their redshift free to vary (with uniform priors between 1 and 10).
+We note that eight of the 106 multiple images are located in the SN H0pe arc.